Fanny pack: Early usage

-The modern version made from nylon and other synthetic materials came into use in the 1980s and they were especially in vogue in the 1990s, but gradually their use fell into decline in the 2000s.
-Their use was satirised by the American humorist Weird Al Yankovic in his song White & Nerdy.
+Use

 Mobile devices (and USB charging cables and backup batteries), bottles of water, snacks, tissue paper, first aid, isopropyl alcohol, contact lenses, and pepper spray are among some of the most common items stored in the bag.
 Fanny packs designed for concealed carry of a weapon are available.

-In other cultures, they are known as banana bags (in France) and kidney bags (in Spain), while in Italy it is called the marsupio, from the marsupium.
-In Costa Rica, this kind of bag is called a Skippy or canguru, from the TV series Skippy the Kangaroo.
-Variations include the wristpack, which is essentially a fanny pack for the wrist.

 Unlike handbags, they do not have to be carried, and unlike backpacks, they do not put undue strain on the back.
 Often referred to as "waist bags", they tend to be worn "cross body" rather than around the waist.
 Fashion houses such as Chanel and Gucci are at the forefront of the trend.
 The practicality of fanny packs is particularly popular in "festival fashion", where outfits tend to be more extravagant.

-Couture fashion
+Fashion

+In 1954, a skiers leather fanny pack appeared in a Sports Illustrated Christmas shopping guide: "$10.
+The lightweight leather 'fanny pack' is designed to hold a cross-country skier's wax and lunch.
+It's also useful for cyclists, hikers, equestrians."